Jameskmonger/creature-chess/README.md

   - **domain** as `AUTH0_DOMAIN`
   - **client id** as `AUTH0_SPA_CLIENT_ID`

-- Add a new Empty Rule to Auth0

-  This exposes the user's Auth0 metadata.

-  - Go to your Auth0 Portal
-  - Find: Auth Pipeline > Rules in the left side navigation.
-  - Create a new Empty Rule
-  - Copy and paste the contents of: `.auth0/rules/attach-metadata.js` into this section.

 (btw, I am not really happy that we need all this just to test locally, but equally, I don't want to have a "guest mode" locally and not test the auth0 pre-prod.
 Auth0 sadly doesn't offer a local version.
 Open to any ideas on it!)

 ### Setup